suryaprkash778-dot/suryaprkash778-dot/README.md

 ## 🚀 Featured Projects

-- **Flashcard CLI App** – Open source contribution with CI integration and spaced repetition logic.
+- **Flashcard CLI App** – A language learning tool built with Python's tkinter GUI framework.
+It features interactive flashcards for Spanish vocabulary, powered by data mining techniques that extract and rank words based on their frequency from Wikipedia.
 - **AWS EC2 Web Hosting** – Automated deployment using Apache, shell scripts, and MFA setup.
 - **README Generator** – Node.js tool using `npx` for templated README creation.